 Best for businesses owned by two or more partners providing professional services, such as consultancy or medical services.

 Expats must partner with a UAE national or hire an LSA in case of 100% foreign ownership.
-In this setup, partners carry unlimited personal liability for the company’s debt or obligations.
+In this company setup, partners carry unlimited personal liability for the company’s debt or obligations.

 3. Obtain Initial Approval

 Initial approval is a crucial step in the licensing process.
 To avoid rejections by the DED, ensure your application reflects your specific business activity.
-For example, if you’re starting a consultancy, clearly outline that focus in your documents.
+For example, if you’re starting a business consultancy, clearly outline that focus in your documents.

 - Passport copy of all shareholders